The Victorian Rifle Association along with its affiliate Clubs is the premier open range rifle shooting organisation in Victoria.

 Range Safety Checklist

-The following points are required to be carried out by all VRA affiliated Clubs:
+- The following points should be carried out by all VRA affiliated Clubs:

 Information for Clubs with a Range covered by a Classification Safety Template: